khadimultalukder/franklin_foreclosure_scraper/README.md

   number, walks forward one `caseSeq` at a time, writes every case it finds to the Google Sheet, and mirrors `FORECLOSURES` cases into a second tab.
   This is the one you run on a schedule.
+- `run_scraper.bat` — Windows wrapper around the script (checks Python is installed, `cd`s into the project folder, runs the script unbuffered, and appends output to `logs\run_log.txt`).
+This is what Windows Task Scheduler should point at — see "Running on a schedule" below.
 - `config/service_account.json` — Google service account credentials
   (secret, gitignored, **not on GitHub** — see below).
+- `logs/run_log.txt` — created automatically by `run_scraper.bat` the
+  first time it runs; gitignored, not on GitHub.
 - `requirements.txt` — Python dependencies.

 > **`config/` is intentionally not in the git repo.** It's listed in